clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/increase-virtual-disk-size.rst

 Increase virtual disk size of a Clear Linux image
 #################################################

-Prebuilt |CLOSIA| images come in different sizes, ranging from 300 MB to 20 GB.
+|CLOSIA| prebuilt images come in different sizes, ranging from 300 MB to 20
+GB.
 This guide describes how to increase the size of your prebuilt |CL| image if you need more capacity.